Ready2k/Project1/README.md

    - Local Ollama
    - Azure OpenAI
    - AWS Bedrock
+   - DeepSeek
    - Custom APIs
 3. **Natural Language Input**: Describe your workflow in plain English
+   - Example: "Create a flow to check if it's a Tuesday before 9am, if so then set a value to True, if not then False"
+4. **Enhanced Features**:
+   - **🔗 Perfect Connections**: AI creates properly connected sequential condition flows
+   - **🎯 Time Recognition**: Specialized handling for date/time conditions
+   - **📤 Export Integration**: Generated flows include export JSON with copy functionality
+   - **🧠 Context Analysis**: Ask AI to "describe my workflows" or "what's on screen"
+   - **🧪 Test Integration**: AI can help configure and run tests on generated flows
-4. **Interactive Questions**: AI may ask clarifying questions for complex flows
+5. **Interactive Questions**: AI may ask clarifying questions for complex flows
-5. **Automatic Generation**: Generated flows appear on the canvas ready for testing
+6. **Automatic Generation**: Generated flows appear on the canvas ready for testing

+### Advanced Export/Import Workflow

+1. **Export Current or All Tabs**:
+   - Click "📤 Export Workflow" in the toolbar
+   - Choose between "📄 Current Tab Only" or "📑 All Tabs"
+   - Enter custom filename
+   - Review export summary
+   - Click "📤 Export" to download

+2. **Perfect Round-Trip**:
+   - Exported workflows preserve original import data
+   - No data loss during export/import cycles
+   - Rule names and expressions remain identical
+   - Original metadata is maintained

+3. **Smart Export Features**:
+   - Real-time filename preview with timestamps
+   - Export summary showing nodes, connections, and tab information
+   - One-click JSON copy to clipboard from AI-generated flows
+   - Automatic filtering of empty workflows

 ### Testing Your Flow